Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Conclusion

 \section{Conclusion}

-To improve the efficiency of the DRL algorithms, a partially decoupled training framework ASL is proposed.
+This paper addresses the deficient training efficiency and generalization capability of DRL, proposing a DRL-based solution to the LPP problem named Color.
+Specifically, to improve the efficiency of the DRL algorithms, a partially decoupled training framework ASL is proposed.
 It is noteworthy that the ASL is specifically tailored to accommodate off-policy DRL algorithms that utilize experience replay.
-DRL algorithms that satisfy this requirement are well-suited for integration with ASL to enjoy a further promotion.
-In addition, a Sparrow simulator that supports vectorized diversity is developed to enhance the generalization capability of the ASL framework.
-The Sparrow and the ASL then are seamlessly integrated by their interdependent vectorized environments, resulting in a DRL solution to the LPP problem, namely Color.
-Impressively, with one hour of simulation training, the Color agent accomplished 33 out of 36 real-world LPP tasks, which we believe have reached a new milestone in the real-world application of DRL.
+DRL algorithms that satisfy this requirement are well-suited for integration with ASL to enjoy a further promotion in sample and training time efficiency.
+Furthermore, a Sparrow simulator supporting vectorized diversity is developed to enhance both the training efficiency and generalization capability.
+Sparrow and ASL are then integrated via their interdependent vectorized environments, culminating in the Color system.
+Impressively, with one hour of simulation training, the Color successfully completed 38 out of 42 real-world LPP tasks, which we believe have reached a new milestone in the real-world application of DRL.
+Despite promising results, this study has limitations, including the extension of Color to dynamic environments.
+This extension necessitates equipping Sparrow with dynamic obstacle simulation capabilities and integrating temporal perception learning into ASL, which constitute the main focus of our future research.
+Another prospective research direction involves Color’s integration with global path planning algorithms, potentially expanding Color's applicability in scenarios such as mall service robots and warehouse transportation systems.